 Occupations and Workforce

-Unlike some towns, Garfield isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Garfield are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Garfield is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Garfield is a town of sales and office workers, professionals and service providers.
 There are especially a lot of people living in Garfield who work in office and administrative support (19.60%), teaching (11.06%) and sales jobs (8.54%).

 Also of interest is that Garfield has more people living here who work in computers and math than 95% of the places in the US.